GameStop soars again; Wall Street bends under the pressure

 Both the Senate Banking Committee and the House Financial Services Committee plan to hold hearings on the GameStop controversy.

-Rep. Brad Sherman, D-Calif., who heads the Financial Services subcommittee on investor protection, entrepreneurship and capital markets, said lawmakers will examine, for example, whether Robinhood may have blocked customers from buying the stocks at the behest of other market players with competing interests.
-Other issues to be aired include the need for fuller disclosure requirements for short sellers, as now prevail in Europe and Britain, Sherman suggested.

-“There is a casino.
-To the extent there’s a casino, it ought to be fair,” he said.
-“The capital markets need to be less of a casino and more of a place where people … can invest in companies that are leading the new economy.”
+“The capital markets need to be less of a casino and more of a place where people … can invest in companies that are leading the new economy,” said Rep. Brad Sherman, D-Calif., who heads the Financial Services subcommittee on investor protection.